thesauri/keystroker/README.md

 The frontend is written in TypeScript with React.
 The frontend communicates with the backend through AJAX/REST calls.

 ## Backend
-The backend is written in TypeScript and uses PostgreSQL as its database.
+The backend is written in TypeScript and uses a PostgreSQL database.

 Original author: Walter Berggren (walter.berggren@aalto.fi)